arnab7070/arnab7070.github.io/content/sections/OOPS/Module-1/index.md

 The concrete state space of an ADT is the set of all possible values that the data can take on.
 The concrete state space is implementation-dependent, meaning that it depends on how the ADT is implemented.

 # Concrete invariant
 The concrete invariant of an ADT is a property that must be true for all valid states of the data.
-The concrete invariant is also implementation-dependen.
+The concrete invariant is also implementation-dependent.

 # Concrete State Space, Concrete Invariant, Abstraction Function